SQE Equality, Diversity and Inclusion Risk Assessment

-- At the end of the period of recognised training, there is no benchmarking or standardisation to make sure that decisions to sign off trainees are taken against a consistent standard.
-In practice, few trainees do not get signed off.
+- At the end of the period of recognised training, there is no benchmarking or standardisation to make sure that decisions to confirm trainees are taken against a consistent standard.
+In practice, few trainees do not get confirmed.

 How will the new system help to address this?